 1. Ghrelin or Hunger Hormones

-Ghrelin is mainly secreted by the upper part of the stomach in response to stretch receptors in the lining of the stomach.
-A small amount of Ghrelin is also secreted by the duodenum – the first part of the small intestine.
+The upper part of the stomach mainly secretes ghrelin in response to stretch receptors in the lining of the stomach.
+The duodenum – the first part of the small intestine – also secretes a small amount of Ghrelin.

 Factors that trigger the release of Ghrelin include,